 We’re familiar with Siri, Alexa and Google Assistant — digital assistants that help us at home and in our personal lives.
 But we’ll start to see digital assistants make their way into the enterprise, from scheduling to project management.
 Ever found yourself wondering what the name of that person speaking in the room is?
 No problem!
 With face recognition, it will soon be a problem of the past.

-Cisco, for example, is piloting a Webex Assistant (which we’ll be demoing at our event).
+Cisco, for example, is piloting a Webex Assistant.
 This can help to streamline meeting management and calling facilities — everything from booking boardrooms to joining meetings, capturing notes, sharing screens, locating and displaying documents, muting and adjusting volume, and whiteboard tool activation — all with the power of a voice command.

 With machine learning, enterprise digital assistants will “learn” behaviour, such as muting the sound of a dog barking or baby crying in the background of a conference call.
 This works by providing the machine with a large number of samples, which the system uses to learn and make predictions.

 Another emerging area is AI in the contact centre — or for any customer interaction through chatbots.
 This technology isn’t just for enterprises with large contact centres; smaller firms are starting to benefit too from customer service capabilities once only available to the largest of firms.

 A chatbot is a computer program that imitates human conversation, and while the technology is far from perfect, AI-powered chatbots are getting smarter.
 With NLP and ML, they start to learn how a question can be asked in multiple ways (such as “where is my order” or “when will my package arrive”).
 If it doesn’t have the answer, it can pass on the question to a pool of live agents.